openinput-fw/big-sammy/README.md

 ## Firmware

-Sammy is meant to run on [openinput](https://github.com/openinput-fw/openinput).
+big-sammy is meant to run on [openinput](https://github.com/openinput-fw/openinput).

 ## License